nour-hajallie/TrelloTestAutomation/README.md

 	in the front end functions

-The Test functions are created in UnitTest1.cs class, 4 functions are created ( 2 for the frontend and 2 for the backend):
+	- Test functions are created in UnitTest1.cs class, 4 functions are created ( 2 for the frontend and 2 for the backend):

 ## Front End functions: